 - In using interpreters in the classroom please remember:

 - They are there to provide a fluid and uninterrupted flow of information.
-The interpreter is not only facilitating communication for the deaf student; they are also facilitating communication for you.
+The interpreter is not only facilitating communication for the DHH student; they are also facilitating communication for you.

 - They should not be asked to pass out papers, turn off lights or any other classroom activity.
 It is simply not their job.